GoogleCloudPlatform/buildpacks/CONTRIBUTING.md

 should be attributed to the user.
 Errors that occur while manipulating files or directories or when performing actions the user has no control over should be attributed to the platform.
-Some errors may be ambiguous, such as downloading dependencies from a remote repository, can be attributable to both the user (wrong dependency version) and the platform (network error).
+Some errors may be ambiguous, such as downloading dependencies from a remote repository, and attributable to both the user (wrong dependency version) and the platform (network error).
 In these cases, errors should be attributed based on the **most likely** cause.
 It is much more likely that the dependencies file has an incorrect version, undeclared